 Her City is a joint urban development initiative by UN-Habitat (the United Nations Human Settlements Programme) and the independent think tank Global Utmaning (Global Challenge).
 Financed by the Swedish Innovation Agency (Vinnova) with contributions from Block by Block Foundation, White Architects, Swedish Union of Tenants and MethodKit, the toolbox has been developed in collaboration with multi-stakeholders from public sector, private sector, research, civil society and citizens.

 Her City is the result of the Urban Girls Movement launched in 2017 with funds from the Swedish International Development Cooperation Agency (Sida).
 The purpose was to map methods and tools that contribute to increased equality and inclusion in urban development.
 The ambition was to highlight the values of increasingly involving women and girls in planning and design processes.

-So why have we initiated Her City?
-Because people increasingly live in urban areas.
-By 2050, 70 per cent of the world’s population will live in cities accounting for 70 per cent of CO2 emissions.
+So why Her City?
+Because people increasingly live in cities.
+Cities that already today account for 70% of CO2 emissions.
+By 2050, 70% of the world’s population is expected to live in urban areas.
 This brings enormous challenges, not least in terms of inequality.
 Unplanned urbanisation is followed by widened gaps between the city and rural areas, urban centres and outskirts, and between different groups in society.
-A billion of the world’s population live in informal urban settlements and with rapid and unplanned urbanisation there is a predominant risk that disadvantaged urban dwellers will drastically increase.
+A billion people live in informal urban settlements, and due to rapid and unplanned urbanisation disadvantaged urban dwellers will drastically increase.

 Among the most vulnerable are young women in socio-economically disadvantaged areas.
 Research shows that girls and women do not use a city’s public spaces to the same extent as boys or men.
 From the age of eight, 80 per cent of the public spaces can be dominated by boys, and girls express that they feel significantly more insecure and excluded.